-Lautoka is home to Fiji’s largest number of open spaces and parks, Lautoka is notable for its leafy charm and has won several awards for being the country’s cleanest municipality.
-The picturesque metropolitan is the administrative capital of Fiji’s Western division and the country’s second city, laying between the towns of Nadi and Ba, on the Western coast of Viti Levu, Fiji’s largest island.
+Lautoka City is home to Fiji’s largest number of open spaces and parks and notable for its leafy charm.
+Lautoka has won several awards for being Fiji's cleanest municipality.
+The picturesque metropolitan is the administrative capital of Fiji’s Western division and the country’s second city, laying between Nadi Town and Ba Town, on the Western coast of Viti Levu, Fiji’s largest island.

 According to local legend, Lautoka takes its name from a battle of warring chiefs.
 Upon spearing the other, one exclaimed “lau toka” and the name remained.

 The Lautoka Mill was built by the Australian-headquartered Colonel Sugar Refinery (CSR) Company and opened in 1903.
 During these early years, cheap labour was sourced from India, under an indenture system known as the Girmit System, and from the Solomon Islands, where young men were often deceived and bartered to plantation owners during the infamous Blackbirding Era.
 Accounts note that Indian labourers were housed at the present-day site of South Pacific Distilleries near the mill.
 Their Solomon counterparts were housed at Navutusolomoni (now just known as Navutu), while part-European workers lived next door at Navutukailoma, where CSR houses remain to this day.
 Native workers resided at what is now Top Line and Natokawaqa.
 European workers lived at the main residential compound.

 Early expatriates included Herbert Robinson, an Englishman who arrived earlier in 1899 and was overseer-in-charge of the CSR’s Lautoka plantations ahead of the mill’s opening.